hongyusu/hongyusu.github.io/_posts/2015-08-28-one-class-classification-with-scikit.md

    |9 | 1009 | 1009

 1. It is clear that the performance of one class SVM is poor in classifying the object from the training class.
 However, it is good at identifying abnormalities, e.g. all other digits except 0 are correctly classified as non-0 images.
 1. An implementation with Python and scikit package is given as the following.
-Codes can also be found from [Github-ScikitExample](https://github.com/hongyusu/ScikitExamples).
+Data and codes can also be found from [Github-ScikitExamples](https://github.com/hongyusu/ScikitExamples).
 {% highlight Python linenos %}
 from sklearn.datasets import fetch_mldata
 from sklearn import svm